The Top 20 Self-Employment Tax Deductions Freelancers Need To Know

 The biggest tip I have for freelancers is to hire an accountant or tax professional.
 When you’re self-employed and trying to save as much money as you can, it seems counterintuitive to hire an accountant, but trust me — the expense will more than pay for itself.

 As a previous independent contractor, I’m speaking from experience here.
-When I started out as a 1099 contractor I knew a little bit about self-employment deductions.
+When I started out as a 1099 contractor, I knew a little bit about self-employment deductions.
 I saved 25% of each check, kept a careful record of my business-related mileage, and saved all of my business expense receipts.
 But without the help of an accountant, I still would have missed out on over $3,000 worth of deductions I didn’t know about.

 Accountants and tax professionals can help you navigate the murky waters of freelance taxes and find you all sorts of savings.
 They know exactly what you can write off, which deductions you qualify for, and which deductions could put you on the radar for an audit.
 This expertise is priceless.

-Top 10 Tax Deductions For Freelancers
+The Top 20 Self-Employment Tax Deductions For Freelancers

 This deduction allows you to deduct the employer-equivalent portion of your self-employment tax (approx. 50%-57%).
 This deduction only affects your income tax.
 Contact an accountant or tax professional to see if you’re eligible for the self-employment tax deduction.

-2. Health Insurance Premiums
+2) Deduct Health Insurance Premiums

 Since freelancers have to provide their own health insurance, self-employed individuals can often deduct their health insurance premiums.
 The deduction cannot exceed your annual earned income.

-3. Home Office Deduction
+3) Home Office Deduction

 If you have a designated space in your home that is used exclusively for your business, you may be eligible for the home office deduction.
 You can use the simplified method and claim $5 per square foot, or you can use the complex method and write off direct expenses related to your office, including furniture, maintenance, equipment, and a portion of your utilities.
-Contact your accountant to see if you are eligible and to determine the best way to claim your home office deduction.
+Contact your accountant to see if you are eligible and determine the best way to claim your home office deduction.

-4. Office Supplies
+4) Office Supplies Deduction

 Do you use printer ink or buy stamps to run your business?
 There’s a deduction for that!

 Freelancers (and small businesses) can deduct office supplies so long as they are “ordinary and necessary” (which is the IRS’s rule of thumb for all deductions).
-Be sure to save all of your receipts so you can file your taxes properly at the end of the year.
+Be sure to save all of your receipts so that you can file your taxes properly at the end of the year.

-Carefully log your start and end mileage, your starting point, your destination, and the purpose of the trip in a notebook (or using a tax software program like QuickBooks Self-Employed).
+Carefully log your start and end mileage, your starting point, your destination, and the purpose of the trip in a notebook (or using a tax software program such as QuickBooks Self-Employed).
 You can also choose to deduct vehicle expenses instead of mileage.
 Talk to your accountant about which option is best for you.

-7. Hardware & Software
+7) Hardware & Software Deduction

-9. Retirement Contributions
+9) Retirement Contributions Deduction

 Since self-employed individuals are responsible for their own retirement accounts, retirement contributions can also be deductible.
 Keep track of any contributions you make to your SEP or IRA plans throughout the year to take advantage of this deduction.

-10. Advertising & Marketing
+10) Advertising & Marketing Deduction